picodata/sbroad/doc/design/global_tables_rfc.md

         scan segment -> Segment(a), Buckets::All
 ```

-We use the same execution logic as on router, traverse tree motion by motion from bottom to the top.
+We use the same execution logic as on router, traverse tree motion by the motion from bottom to the top.

 ### global vs any

 Solution:

-* map stage: do intersect of global table and part of the other table
+* map stage: do intersect of the global table and part of the other table
-* reduce stage: do except for global table and concatenated parts from map stage
+* reduce stage: do except for the global table and concatenated parts from the map stage

 ```mermaid
 flowchart LR